CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

 Moving Average Convergence / Divergence "Buy Signal."

 Important Instructions:
-1.To buy and sell stocks, run the python script named buy-and-automatically-sell-for-a-profit-robot.py with the command: python3 buy-and-automatically-sell-for-a-profit-robot.py Place this program into "buy more stocks mode" when you put stock symbols in the text file "successful-stocks-list.txt"
+     To buy and sell stocks, run the python script named buy-and-automatically-sell-for-a-profit-robot.py with the command: python3 buy-and-automatically-sell-for-a-profit-robot.py Place this program into "buy more stocks mode" when you put stock symbols in the text file "successful-stocks-list.txt"